-- 1.10 The Fee Schedules are provided at www.aisc.org/certification and are subject to change. - Applicants: Refer to GR 2.1 concerning payment of fees. - Invoices will be uploaded to your participant portal approximately 90 days prior to the date of your audit.
-An email will be sent to the accounts payable contact, certification contact, and principal officer on file for your company when the invoice has been uploaded. - Full payment of certification invoices must be made by the due date listed on the invoice.
+- 1.10 The Fee Schedules are provided below and are subject to change.
+Additional fee information is also provided. - US Domestic Fabricator Fee Schedule - US Domestic Erector Fee Schedule - Internation Fabricator Fee Schedule - Applicants: Refer to GR 2.1 concerning payment of fees. - Invoices will be uploaded to your participant portal approximately 90 days prior to the date of your audit.
+An email will be sent to the accounts payable contact, certification contact, and principal officer on file for your company when the invoice has been uploaded. - AISC must receive the payment in Full by the due date listed on the invoice.
 If an audit is canceled for failure to pay, the Participant will be withdrawn at the conclusion of their current certificate and must reapply to regain certification.
-The Participant may not pay the invoice at a later date and resume certification or reschedule the audit. - For audits canceled less than 30 days before the audit date, the Participant will be eligible for a 50% refund of their total paid certification fees. - For audits canceled within 48 hours of the audit date, the Participant will be withdrawn at the conclusion of their certificate and will not be eligible for a refund of their total paid certification fees. - The Initial Application and Expedited Fees as noted on the Fee Schedule are both non-refundable once payment is received. - Participants or Applicants located in US territories, please contact AISC at certification@aisc.org for payment information. - 1.11 Table 1.11 below lists the current certifications and endorsements, and those that have been superseded:
+The Participant may not pay the invoice after the due date and resume certification or reschedule the audit, and payments received after the due date will be refunded. - For audits canceled less than 30 days before the audit date, the Participant will be eligible for a 50% refund of their total paid certification fees. - For audits canceled within 48 hours of the audit date, the Participant will be withdrawn at the conclusion of their certificate and will not be eligible for a refund of their total paid certification fees. - The Initial Application and Expedited Fees as noted on the Fee Schedule are both non-refundable once payment is received. - For Participants or Applicants located in US territories, please contact AISC at certification@aisc.org for payment information.

-Current Certification and Endorsement Superseded Certified Building Fabricator (BU) N/A Certified Bridge Fabricator - Simple (SBR) Simple Bridge Certification Certified Bridge Fabricator - Intermediate (IBR) Major Bridge Certification Certified Bridge Fabricator - Advanced (ABR) Major Bridge Certification Certified Highway Component Manufacturer (CPT) Certified Metal Component Manufacturer Certified Hydraulic Fabricator - Standard (HYD) Certified Hydraulic Fabricator (HYD)
+1.11 Table 1.11 below lists the current certifications and endorsements, and those that have been superseded:

-Certified Hydraulic Fabricator - Advanced (HYDA) N/A Certified Erector (CSE) Certified Steel Erector (Advanced) Fracture Control Endorsement (FCEB) Fracture Critical Endorsement Fracture Control Endorsement for Hydraulic (FCEH) N/A Complex Coatings Endorsement - Enclosed, Covered and Exposed (CCE-1, CCE-2 and CCE-3) Sophisticated Paint Endorsement - P1 Enclosed, P2 Covered and P3 Exposed
+Current Certifications and Endorsements Superseded Certified Building Fabricator (BU) Conventional Building, Category 1; Complex Building, Category 2 Certified Bridge Fabricator - Simple (SBR) Simple Bridge Certification Certified Bridge Fabricator - Intermediate (IBR) Major Bridge Certification, Category 3 Certified Bridge Fabricator - Advanced (ABR) Major Bridge Certification, Category 3 Certified Highway Component Manufacturer (CPT) Certified Metal Component Manufacturer Certified Hydraulic Fabricator - Standard (HYD) Certified Hydraulic Fabricator (HYD) Certified Hydraulic Fabricator - Advanced (HYDA) N/A Complex Coatings Endorsement - Enclosed, Covered and Exposed (CCC-1, CCC-2 and CCC-3) Sophisticated Paint Endorsement - P1 Enclosed, P2 Covered and P3 Exposed Fracture Control Endorsement (FCEB) Fracture Critical Endorsement Fracture Control Endorsement for Hydraulic (FCEH) N/A Certified Erector (CSE) Certified Steel Erector (Advanced) Seismic Endorsement (SEE) N/A Metal Deck Endorsement (MEE) N/A Bridge Endorsement (BEE) N/A